kfarleigh/crotalus_introgression_wholegenome/README.md

 ## Distinguishing introgression from incomplete lineage sorting

+We tested whether our observed patterns may have been produced by incomplete lineage sorting, rather than introgression, using analyses of linkage disequilibrium and absolute sequence divergence (dxy).

+*Software for Distinguishing introgression from incomplete lineage sorting*:

+- Estimated linkage disequilibrium with [vcftools](https://vcftools.sourceforge.net/)
+- Estimated divergence measures with [pixy](https://pixy.readthedocs.io/en/latest/)
+- Processed and visualized results with [R](https://www.r-project.org/)

 ## Evolutionary and ecological divergence

+We calculated the evolutionary and ecological divergence to test the relationship between introgression and types of divergence.

+*Software for Evolutionary and ecological divergence*:

+- Estimating evolutionary divergence (branch lengths) with [RAxML](https://github.com/amkozlov/raxml-ng)
+- Estimating ecological divergence, processing, and visualizing results with [R](https://www.r-project.org/)

 ## Relationships between introgression, recombination, and divergent selection

+We tested the relationship between introgression, recombination rate, exon density, and relative differentiation (Fst).
+We used the output from previous steps (see above) in these tests.

+*Software for Relationships between introgression, recombination, and divergent selection*:

+- We tested these relationships in [R](https://www.r-project.org/)

 ## Identification of species barriers and fine-scale variation in introgression

+We identified outlier barrier windows and tested for differential signals of introgression in various genomic regions (e.g., venom, barrier windows) using fd statistics.

+*Software for Identification of species barriers and fine-scale variation in introgression*:

+- We tested these relationships in [R](https://www.r-project.org/)